-1.8 Funding
+1.9 Funding

-The MAE department has made available \$200 for each student per semester to spend on independent work.
+For Juniors and Seniors, the MAE department has made available \$200 for each student per semester to spend on independent work.
 Thus, a group of 4 will have \$800 available for the semester.
 Note that there are two restrictions on spending this money: